 Corpus Christi is one of the most popular vacation destinations on the Gulf Coast.
 Besides miles of beautiful beaches, Corpus is home to a number of interesting attractions.
 Corpus Christi attractions such as the Texas State Aquarium and USS Lexington are among the most popular in Texas, while smaller, local attractions help round out vacation activities for visitors to Corpus Christi.
 In any event, visitors the Sparkling City by the Sea will certainly find plenty of attractions to visit and experience while staying in Corpus Christi.

 The "official" aquarium of Texas, the Texas State Aquarium houses hundreds of marine animals and provides educational programs for visitors of all ages.
-As of 2016, the Texas State Aquarium began a massive expansion project, which will give visitors an even fuller experience.
+As of 2017, the Texas State Aquarium opened Caribbean Journey, the largest expansion in the institution's history.
 In any event, visitors to the Texas State Aquarium should block out a full day in order to see all of the exhibits.

 Following many years of "active duty," the WWII-era USS Lexington "retired" to Corpus Christi.
 The Lexington now serves as a floating museum and even offers overnight stays!
 Additionally, there is a movie theater, gift shop and numerous exhibits aboard the Lexington, as well as a display of various military aircraft on the flight deck.